Swimming Laps (Vigorous) Calories Burned Calculator

 How many calories does swimming laps (vigorous) burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 356 calories during 30 minutes of swimming laps (vigorous).
-This is based on a MET value of 9.8.
+A person weighing 160 lbs (73 kg) burns approximately 373 calories during 30 minutes of swimming laps (vigorous).
+This is based on a MET value of 9.8 for swimming laps (vigorous).
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of swimming laps (vigorous)?

-The MET (Metabolic Equivalent of Task) value for swimming laps (vigorous) is 9.8.
+The default MET (Metabolic Equivalent of Task) value for swimming laps (vigorous) is 9.8, while the selected training style uses MET 9.8.
 This means swimming laps (vigorous) burns 9.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is swimming laps (vigorous) good for weight loss?

-Yes, swimming laps (vigorous) is an effective exercise for weight loss.
-With a MET value of 9.8, it burns a significant number of calories per session.
-A 160-lb person burns about 711 calories per hour.
+Yes, swimming laps (vigorous) can be effective for weight loss when performed intensely enough.
+With a selected MET value of 9.8, a 160-lb person burns about 747 calories per hour.
 Combined with a balanced diet, regular swimming laps (vigorous) can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during swimming laps (vigorous)?

 Body weight significantly impacts calorie burn during swimming laps (vigorous).
-A 120-lb person burns about 267 calories in 30 minutes, while a 250-lb person burns approximately 556 calories in the same time.
+At the selected MET value of 9.8, a 120-lb person burns about 280 calories in 30 minutes, while a 250-lb person burns approximately 583 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does swimming laps (vigorous) work?